How to Ace the Stanford Interview

 A common interview question that fits within this category is “what was your most memorable extracurricular activity and why?”

-Your interviewer will use this question to gauge your values and to figure out what’s most important to you.
+Your interviewer will use this question to gauge your values and figure out what’s most important to you.
 Ensure you emphasize any passions that influenced you to pursue your favorite extracurricular and how you developed as a person through it.

 Here’s a sample answer you can draw inspiration from: